-Frank Rose is a recognized authority on the future of media.
-In his most recent book, The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, he argues that we are seeing the emergence of a new form of narrative that is native to the Internet in the same way the novel is native to print.
+In his most recent book, The Art of Immersion: How the Digital Generation Is Remaking Hollywood, Madison Avenue, and the Way We Tell Stories, Frank Rose argues that we are seeing the emergence of a new form of narrative that is native to the Internet in the same way the novel is native to print.
 Told through many media at once, these new narratives encourage us not merely to watch but to participate and to immerse ourselves, taking us deeper than an hour-long TV drama or a two-hour movie or a 30-second spot will permit.
 And they frequently blur boundaries that long seemed inviolate—between author and audience, story and game, content and marketing, fiction and reality.

 Rose has explored this theme as a keynote speaker at marketing summits and film festivals worldwide, in academic gatherings in the US and Europe, and in talks at such companies as Google, Lucasfilm, Unilever, and the BBC.
-A senior fellow at the Columbia University School of the Arts, he is faculty co-director with Paul Woolmington of its executive seminar in digital storytelling strategy, co-sponsored by Columbia Business School, as well as a frequent contributor to The New York Times and other publications.
+A senior fellow at the Columbia University School of the Arts, he is faculty director of the executive education program Strategic Storytelling, presented in partnership with Columbia Business School, as well as a frequent contributor to The New York Times, The Wall Street Journal and other publications.